 We passed on the fixed menu.
 Our shared starter was a braised lamb shank with gnocci, just loaded with delicious traditional savoury succulence, the little gnocci soft like cooked marshmallow but rich and salty in a reduction, the lamb tender and gently seasoned.
 Robin’s beef tenderloin was about as perfect as that lovely thing can be, and my pork duo – a crisp belly plus tenderloin – was really satisfying.
 They asked how I wanted the tenderloin done which surprised me and I opted for medium-rare hoping against hope that I the tiny minority of people which loves roast pork pink would get what I was looking for, and I did.
 It was a fat cylinder of tender, rare, moist, delicious pig.

 Everything was just fine as we worked our way through a 2016 bottle of a Special Cuvée Cabernet from Elizabeth Spencer in Napa at US$88, chosen by our server as a better deal than a reasonably-priced off-barolo nebbiolo and a little-bit older Saint-Emilion.
 The wine list by the way was strangely organized as a mix of the cool modern “light crispy whites” and “full-bodied reds” and the new-world varietals: cabernets and pinot noirs, as categories.
 Not a big serious list extending to the cathedrals of Europe.

-Until it started to dawn that our server was rushing us.
-I’m not sure exactly when this started but the cadence of arrival of courses was about 1.3 times what we were expecting and hoping for in a place of this pretense.
+Then it started to dawn that our server was rushing us.
+I’m not sure exactly when this began but the cadence of arrival of courses was about 1.3 times what we were expecting and hoping for in a place of this pretense.
 We had arrived fairly early (I think 615 for a 6 PM reservation) and the place was not full, although at the point we began to feel the pressure of hurry it was probably filled up to 80%.
 The final insult was assertive and full-volume conversational pulling apart of the large table next to us and tipping it into two with the tops up and redressing them, as though the place was empty and they were cleaning up.
 Hey!
 We’re still having our big fancy dinner over here… No, we thought, there is another priority here than our comfort.